 It is important to wear a sports bra or supportive garment for the first six weeks after breast augmentation.
 If you are still uncomfortable putting on a bra, you should consult your surgeon and take more time before you start wearing a normal bra daily.
 After breast augmentation, you should not wear a bra and underwired it for up to six months.
 By wearing the underwired bra before breast augmentation, you can prevent the submuscular implant from locking in the appropriate position due to muscle cramps.

-In general, most plastic surgeons recommend that you wear a full-time support dress even when you are sleeping.
+In general, most Plastic Surgeon Perth recommend that you wear a full-time support dress even when you are sleeping.
 Sleeping on the back is also recommended to protect the site of the operation and reduce the risk of asymmetric swelling and implant malalignment.

 No bra after breast augmentation